-- Alternatively, you can cook the fish by your chosen method and then remove the

-	skin before serving, which would also mean that the scales are removed.
+- Alternatively, you can cook the fish by your chosen method and then remove the skin before serving, which would also mean that the scales are removed.

-	For a moist, juicy fish, remove the scales but leave the skin on through

-	cooking, as most of the moisture and flavour is contained within the skin of the

-	fish.
-If you remove the skin, you may find that your fish dries out quite a lot

-	and becomes somewhat flavourless, particularly when grilling on baking it.
+For a moist, juicy fish, remove the scales but leave the skin on through cooking, as most of the moisture and flavour is contained within the skin of the fish.
+If you remove the skin, you may find that your fish dries out quite a lot and becomes somewhat flavourless, particularly when grilling or baking it.

-	Cleaning the fish - How to clean the fish for cooking
+How to clean the fish for cooking

-	So, scaling the fish wasn't too bad and the job could be avoided if you cook the

-	fish first and then remove the skin afterwards.
-Removing the guts though, if

-	cooking the fish whole, cannot be avoided.
-It is not a job for the squeamish
+So, scaling the fish wasn't too bad and the job could be avoided if you cook the fish first and then remove the skin afterwards.
+Removing the guts though, if cooking the fish whole, cannot be avoided.
+It is not a job for the squeamish either.

-	either.

 The guts and entrails must be removed from the fish in the same way that the giblets must be removed from a chicken.
 If the entrails are left inside the fish, it will spoil the taste and flavour and could leave you feeling quite ill.

 This process is what is known as cleaning the fish and the methods are different according to the type of fish you are cleaning.

 In round fish types such as cod, herring or haddock, the guts are found in the belly of the fish.
 Therefore to gut and clean a round fish you need to carry out the following steps: